pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 and read constructors for the class: `Node($a, $b, $c)` is the same as `PFLANZE::Node->new($a, $b, $c)`, `Node_(value=> $b, right=> $c)` is the same as `PFLANZE::Node->new(undef, $b, $c)`.
-Functional languages generally follow a convention of using uppercase initials for constructors (and for type names), and lowercase initials for everything else, which makes it unambiguous which function calls are to constructors.
+Functional languages are generally enforcing the use of uppercase initials for constructors (and for type names), and lowercase initials for everything else, which makes it unambiguous which function calls are to constructors.
 Perl doesn't enforce that but I'm generally following